6 Native American–Owned Hotels for Your Next Trip

 Courtesy of Salish Lodge and Spa

 From the tip of Alaska to the red-rock landscapes of the Southwest, there are incredible Indigenous-owned hotels and resorts located in almost every state throughout the country.
-There’s something for every kind of traveler too, whether you’re seeking a charming boutique or large, contemporary accommodations.
+There’s something for every kind of traveler too, whether you’re seeking a boutique hotel or large, contemporary accommodations.
 Staying at an Indigenous-owned and -operated hotel can be one of the best ways for travelers to explore the diversity of Native American cultures in the United States.

-Courtesy of Deborah Schildt/Unsplash
+Courtesy of Andrei Taranchenko/Flickr

 1. Top of the World Hotel